Cocoon-Data-Transformation/cocoon/README.md

 ## Overview

-😎 **Cocoon** uses AI to automate data transformation.
+😎 **Cocoon** uses LLMs to automate data engineering + science.

-😃 Cocoon Data Profiling will be publically available soon!
+😃 Cocoon Data Profiling is publically available.
+- **Free Service:** Drop your CSV, and we will email you the profile: https://cocoon-data-transformation.github.io/page/
+- **Python Package:** Check out the notebook to interactively profile your table in python.

 🖼️ Profile Gallery